mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 To set up the DC optimal power flow, we begin by creating the model.
 To illustrate this, consider the following example:
 ```@example DCOptimalPowerFlowConstraint
 using JuliaGrid # hide
-using HiGHS # hide
+using JuMP, HiGHS # hide
-using JuMP # hide

 system = powerSystem()